Charity Financial Reporting Standards

 Not Fit for Purpose ?!

-This "Thought" is about how charities are currently required to report (and, by implication, manage) their finances and makes the case that current guidelines are not fit-for-purpose, particularly for the vast majority (>85%) of small charities with annual incomes less than £250,000.
-A practical alternative, already in use by a number of small charities, is described.
+This "Thought" is about how charities are currently required to report (and, by implication, manage) their finances.
+It makes the case that current guidelines are not fit-for-purpose, particularly for the vast majority (>85%) of small charities with annual incomes less than £250,000.

-It is a summary of a much longer (35 pages) article which provides more detailed evidence of "Not Fit for Purpose" (which can be downloaded by clicking HERE).
+This "Thought" is a summary of a much longer (35 pages) article which provides more detailed evidence of "Not Fit for Purpose" (which can be downloaded by clicking HERE).
+In November 2020 it was submitted to the "Smaller Charities and Independent Examiners" Engagement Strand of the recent SORP review which commented:

 The preparation of a charity’s financial accounts, and (for charities with incomes over the relevant threshold) having those accounts verified by audit or independent examination, is seen as one of the fundamental corner-stones of assurance to donors and the public at large that monies donated to charities are being used Efficiently, Effectively and Economically for the charitable purposes for which they were given.